ds-example/coding-challenge/README.md

 ### Elix Web Components

 This project makes use of the [Elix Web Components](https://component.kitchen/elix) framework.
-Elix is a minimalistic WC framework, capable of being run directly in a modern web browser with no compilation or transpilation necessary.
+Elix is a minimalist Web Component framework that runs close to the "browser metal", and is capable of being run directly in a modern web browser with no pre-compilation or transpilation necessary.

 Elix will likely not be a framework you have used before, but it's based in native ES6 Javascript.
 We encourage you to read through their documentation, as well as review the source code available within this project.
 The SDS components we have built are all using Elix, and can be used to help guide your path forward.

+Elix uses subclasses and mixins to support component composition.
+Most components we make will be subclasses of the `ReactiveElement` class, and we encourage you to refer to the [ReactiveElement documentation page](https://component.kitchen/elix/ReactiveElement).

+Other Elix documentation pages you may find of interest are their pages on [Element Customization](https://component.kitchen/elix/customizing) and [State Management](https://component.kitchen/elix/ReactiveMixin).

 #### HTML Escape Hatch

 If Elix proves to be too daunting of a task, you can alternatively compose your stories in HTML directly.
-The story files we have scaffoled for you already use Elix's built in HTML templating engine, which is simply a Javascript string literal with HTML inside it.
+The story files we have scaffolded for you already use Elix's built in HTML template engine, which is simply a Javascript string literal with HTML inside it.
 Replace that HTML with your own to showcase your work.

 See `src/c360/Card/card.stories.js` and `src/c360/CardGroup/card-group.stories.js` for how you can write your stories with HTML within the Storybook environment.

+### Static Assets

+Static assets can be stored in the `static` folder.

 ## Testing & Validating Code

-We have a few methods for teting and validating the code you write.
+We have a few methods for testing and validating the code you write.
 We have eslint and stylelint standards established, those can be run through `npm test`, and are additionally run in our CI environment when Pull Requests are opened.

 We also have Axe validation within Storybook, installed as an addon, to assist with Accessibility validation.

 ## Submitting Your Test

-Once you are feeling confident, push your code to a branch on GitHub and open a PR.
+Once you feel ready, push your code to a branch on GitHub and open a PR.
 Our CI test suite will run, and a review web app will spin up on Heroku.
 Feel free to make additional pushes to resolve any test failures or make any last minute adjustments.

 Let your recruiter know you've submitted your test, and our team will be in touch shortly after to follow up with a technical review.